We are committed to the wellbeing of students

 A supportive structure is in place for all students.
 There are individual wellbeing plans for each Year Level, which form a cohesive, comprehensive whole school approach to wellbeing driven by a preventative approach.
 To enhance learning, the emphasis of the wellbeing plan is to address the issues, challenges, decisions and responsibilities that our students face on a daily basis and to empower all our girls to make the right choices.

-The College employs fully qualified student counsellors who work in collaboration with the Student Wellbeing Team consisting of: the Heads of School and the Year Level Team Leaders.
+The College employs fully qualified student counsellors who work in collaboration with the Student Wellbeing Team consisting of: Director of Wellbeing and Year Level Leaders.
 Together there is a team approach to the management of student issues.

 The College has in place policies that are actively promoted to provide a harassment-free environment for all members of the school community.